Lucy-Quinn/Simple-Steps/README.md

 ## User Stories

-- **404** - As a user I would like to see a presentable page when the page does not exist.
-- **500** - As a user I would like to see a nice error page that lets me know it was an internal error.
 - **Homepage** - As a user I would like to access the homepage with the options to signup and login and find further information about the website.
 - **Sign Up** - As a user I would like to be able to sign up as either a volunteer or a charity.
 - **Login** - As a user I would like to login in either as a volunteer or charity user to be able to view volunteer work and post volunteer jobs.